Skip to main content

 ESSIE page

-Photo of Sharon Ryan Sharon Ryan Associate Director, Strategy and Communications
+Photo of Sharon Ryan Sharon Ryan Associate Director, Strategic Initiatives & Communications

-Sharon Ryan steers strategic planning, action planning and stakeholder engagement for large-scale, multidisciplinary projects, and leads communications and partnership initiatives for the center.
+Sharon Ryan, associate director for strategy and communications, guides strategic planning, action planning and stakeholder engagement for large-scale, multidisciplinary projects.
+She also leads communications and partnership initiatives for the center.
 Her facilitation approaches are designed to be inclusive of multiple perspectives, support teams to do their best thinking, and foster ownership of results.

 Areas of expertise: